Digital: another way to combat fuel poverty

 Digital provides a broad audience with information and ways of interacting.

 In the United Kingdom, EDF Energy has improved its support services for vulnerable people.
-Thanks to its all-digital Personalised Support Service, customers can access advice depending on their profile and needs, and useful information about the solutions provided by the company and the authorities.
+Thanks to its all-digital Priority Services, customers can access advice depending on their profile and needs, and useful information about the solutions provided by the company and the authorities.

 "Vous aider dans les moments difficiles" (Helping you at difficult times) is a commitment made by EDF in France for vulnerable people.
 EDF’s “energy support” service provides them with information about payment methods, energy savings and how to access assistance.
 They can contact a customer consultant to discuss the solutions tailored to their situation.